henurad/C_Crash_Course/1_Working_with_files/working_with_files.md

     returns: the number of fields that it successfully converted and assigned.
 4. `fread(buffer_ptr, size, nmemb, file_ptr)
     inputs: buffer, buffer member size, number of buffer members, file pointer
-    returns: 1 if data is read successfully, 0 if no data is read successfully.
+    returns: 0 if no data is read successfully.

 ### Example for fgetc(fptr)
 ```C